 “My passion for art and my belief that art empowers and lifts the human spirit has only grown stronger throughout my life.
-I have been blessed with many generous and selfless mentors, and my dream is to pass on those gifts to others.
-Gary believes in ‘perpetual student-hood’ and teaches regularly at his studio and other venues.
+I have been blessed with many generous and selfless mentors, and my dream is to pass those gifts on to others”.
+To this end Gary often teaches workshops to individuals, groups and corporations on the aspects of creation and manifestation.